jethrojones/website/_notes/Sponsored Podcast Episode.md

 **Q10.
 What gear do I need?**
 Just a quiet room, a USB mic, and a stable internet connection.
 We’ll test beforehand.
-## Schedule a time now
-Click [here to schedule a time](http://cal.com/jethrojones/sp) to discuss the details, and make sure we're a good fit for each other

 ## Still not sure?
 Let's chat over email: